 I remember the thrill of recognition of squiggly lines become letters and words and stories about Dick and Jane and Sally.

-King Avenue, Columbus Ohio
+Franklin Avenue, Columbus Ohio

 I remember when mother got her first hearing aid.
 We were living in a two-story brick house that in its grander days in the early 20th century had served as the home of managers of a beer company.